agent18/agent18.github.io/_posts/2018-10-19-how-to-deliberate-practice.markdown

 ### Understanding things

 Cardio failing to understand it.

+## skills 2

+### Appling theory to life

+### Becoming better at rationality

+### Inability to organize information in my head

+You can only hold 7 pieces of info... but...

+### inability to communicate what is in the head in a systematic way

+Due to the lack of clarity in my head I often am unable to communicate with people around me.
+I don't have a filter or a systematic way of delivering information for people to process.
+I often start at a point and then realize I forgot to tell something else and start over again.
+This happens often in my work place, when in general I am trying explain something that I have not much understanding of.
+The later beckons for more understanding Period!
+The former is about delivering information.

+I also notice the "same" thing in writing I think.
+I write all over the place and then work on re-arranging things over multiple iterations and re-reading which gives me feedback.
+First of all it is painful to do something like that where I don't have clarity of what happened until now.

+I was asked to deal with a trouble ticket which I had barely any experience with.
+I had a look at it and had come back to my DL to explain to him what the deal was and as expected I stammered, I stuttered.
+I was slightly all over the place.
+I was not clear in my head, atleast I couldn't see the flow of thoughts.
+In the end I managed, owing to making notes in notebook (observation, hypothesis, questions about domain knowledge)

+This is almost everytime, whenever I have to discuss with my DL anything, I struggle to get shit out of my mouth in an organized manner.

+**How to DP**

+During interviews I have found the STAR method (situation, Task, Action, Result) to allow me to deliver my thoughts in an organized manner.
+This I used to practice on everything that I was going to deliver and managed.
+Deliberately practicing this can have a pronounced effect on my speech and maybe writing even.
+I suspect STAR might not be appropriate for delivering the above scenario suggested.
+For the above case, I would first like to deliver the Problem, the observation, followed by a hypothesis and then followed by test and results if applicable i.e., POHTR (Potter).

+So the goal is to use this framework while communicating to allow for clarity.
+Improving this skill is very similar to the music method.
+Focused simulation of an isolated skill.
+So practicing explaining using the POHTR method for a 1000 problems is something that I should aim for.
+Where will I get so many topics to talk about?
+Well, I could take sources from the NEWS, news comedies, TED talks, discussions on LessWrong and even the HPMOR work by Eliezer Yudkowsky.
+Hopefully summarizing these topics will in addition to the skill give me more understanding of the topics dealt with.
+The same exercise can be used for both writing and speech.

+As for feedback, obvious feedback is you apply the above techniques in situations in real life and see if you stammer or stutter over time.
+For immediate feedback, I think I can re-read my essays, or play my explanation-voice-recordings and determine how good or bad the organization of thoughts is.
+Maybe other aspects to improve turn up.
+An STM can give me feedback when he has time.
+For more feedback you can ask your friends to listen to your discourse on youtube or your blog to give feedback of how much they understood or what you need improve on.

+### inability to think like an STM

+propose actions to solve problems

+### inability to solve unknown problem

+At work I often get problems that I have no clue about.
+And it is my task to work on solving them by asking the right people for help or knowledge, going over the observations, proposing a hypothesis and a test.

+Had a meeting with my boss and another colleague (same age,background everything), to discuss an issue and how to solve it.
+I sucked, the colleague who was into these kinds of trouble shooting didn't suck at all and my boss was on top of everything.
+I was surprised my colleague was this good, in the sense that he was able to propose hypothesis and quickly look at pros and cons with a neat focus on the goal.
+Whereas I had a bowl of thoughts being tossed inside my head, struggling to make any reasonable contribution.

+So looking at a lot of information all over the place, sometimes an overwhelming amount even, already throws me off.
+I would like a way to focus on what is important and why and improve my skills in solving unknown problems, i.e., be much greater than my colleagues and DL.

+**How to DP**

+>Coming to the applications: Much of "critical thinking", I would
+>argue, falls under the chess model.
+The music model applies when you
+>know what you want to say and it's about how well you say it.
+Whereas
+>here, it's often a question of coming up with the right response to a
+>situation.
+So, one practice technique would be to take case studies,
+>ask yourself what move you'd make, and compare it to that of the
+>experts.

+Luckily for me there is a plethora of trouble tickets (TTs) at my work.
+I could say spend some time after work everyday, with the focus of training my problem solving capability.
+Here domain knowledge might be quite important, but as I said, I always worked on unknown problems (atleast thats how my DL trains me to handle new modules), its also a way to learn about the system.
+So to keep it less overwhelming I am going to look at TTs that are slightly in my domain.
+I should take a look at few entries in the TT and propose the next step, compare with the actual entry and see just like in the chess model.

+>Real world as it is makes it hard to evaluate which of the proposed
+>solutions is better.
+In any case the process of focusing on the
+>problem and evaluating solutions is in itself instructive.

+My DL constantly works on solving some kickass problems for the company.
+He gives his team the lame work and sometimes the nice challenging work as well.
+I could look at the problems he has solved.
+Not surprisingly I see that he uses the scientific method.
+There is a clear statement of observations, followed by some hypothesis that made it and some hypothesis that already failed, with some clear tests.
+I could look at the problems he has solved and do the same exercise of predicting what I would do.

+Taking things to the logical conclusion.
+Well an STM seems to be solving problems and some of it is online.
+Same excercise.

+**What about feedback?**

+The obvious feedback is that you would feel quite confident and ready to attack problems coming to your desk.
+The feedback while working on DP looks like it is built-in within the problem solving framework.
+I could collect some statistics such as responses which are correct over a week against the total responses made, time spent on solving problems to allow me to know how I am doing.

+### Suck at using the scientific method

+where info is all over the place, lot of information (more like an investigation)

+### Lack of domain knowledge

+### Inability to make and test narrow falsifiable hypothesis

+Understanding motivation

+### Inability to understand complex concepts

 ## My failures

 - Every night when I go back home, I want to put my youtube down so I